Careers at NTC

 - To support our Learning Coaches and students we also have a dedicated Careers Team who take care of the logistical side of our support as well as offering advice and guidance as needed.

-- The team consists of the following staff who each have there own area of expertise:
+- The team consists of the following staff who each have their own area of expertise:

 - Mr J Morgan – Oversight of all careers related support

-- Mr S Ratcliffe – Community Business, Career and NEET Co-Corindator
+- Mr S Ratcliffe – Career and NEET Co-ordinator

 - Mrs Blacker – Universities and further training

-- Mrs D Setters – Work experience and related visits
+- Mrs D Setters – KS 5 Work Experience and related visits

 - If you are unsure who is best to contact for your query then please just email firstname.lastname@example.org and your question will be answered by the most appropriate person.